yvonen-s/tw-us-nationid/README.md

 This script goes through each file and filters out only the data for the four questions (including question number).
 It converts percentages to integers and adds a `dateID` column identifying the survey wave: as original name format is `TEDS{year}_PA{quarter}`, script cuts and joins the string to form a new 6-character ID (`TEDS2013_PA09` becomes `201309`).
 It then adds everything to a new dataframe eventually containing total survey data between 2012-2020.
 Data is reformatted and grouped by `dateID` with columns for each corresponding response value of Q1 (`unification`, `independence`, `squnification`, `sqindependence`, `sqidk`, `sqforever`) and Q2 (`vsatisfact`, `satisfact`, `nsatisfact`, `nallsatisfact`, `noopinion`, `refuse` and `idk`).
 With regard to Q3, the code extracts only the proportion of people who answered Cross-strait relations as their highest priority concern, inputs this number for the survey group as new column `xstrait` and drops the rest of the input answers for that question.
 With regard to Q4, the code computes a weighted average of all responses, inputs into new column `prctrust` and drops the rest of the response data.
 Output as **_`tedssorted.csv`_**.
 #### Charts and analysis
-TBD, have to convert data to chartable values and group / `matplotlib.pyplot`, `int()`
+TBD, have to convert data to chartable values and group etc etc etc
 ### 3. twusop.py
 ----
 #### Aggregating and cleaning data on local Taiwanese people's attitudes towards the U.S.
-Selected questions from data:
 #### Aggregating and cleaning national security study data
 Selected questions from Taiwan National Security Study (TNSS) poll data:
 1. Do you believe Taiwan's military is capable of defending the island against an attack from China?